The OpenQuake Platform has been launched on January, 21st 2015. It allows users to visualize, explore and share GEM's datasets, tools and models.

 From global to local

 We envisage the platform serve as a hub for integrated risk assessment, allowing both power and standard users to combine GEM products in many different ways in order to obtain output for science, risk assessment, risk awareness creation and risk management.
-By building on the latest opensource technologies also leveraged by the World Bank’s GFDRR labs with whom we collaborate on this, the platform will make for an interactive, dynamic and collaborative environment for GEM products.
+By building on the latest opensource technologies also leveraged by the World Bank’s GFDRR Innovation Lab with whom we collaborate on this, the platform will make for an interactive, dynamic and collaborative environment for GEM products.

 Initially these products will be ‘global’ and provide a rough overview; but through partnerships and collaboration, more and more results and resources will be applicable for local risk assessment after 2014.